brhamidi/fizzbuzz/README.md

 - [ ] Unit test
 - [ ] Swagger auto generate
 - [ ] Documentation much as possible
+- [ ] Try to implment mongodb instead pg as Key/Value database for persistant mode
-- [ ] Make Database operations thread safe
+- [ ] Make a global overview of the project ( self pre-review )

 # Fizzbuzz